Early Care Providers

 Overview of Farm to School and Early Care programs, benefits, and how schools and early care sites can get started.

-January 2024 report on Farm to Early Care efforts within CACFP.
+January 2024 report on Farm to Early Care efforts within the Child and Adult Care Food Program (CACFP).